 - Work with farmers on a plot of land designated for patron workshops on vegetables or flowers

-- work with local artists or schools to provide opportunites for patrons to learn how to paint/build/sculpt/play an instrument
+- Work with local artists or schools to provide opportunities for patrons to learn how to paint/build/sculpt/play an instrument

 - Develop unique literacy collections